 140 F/60 C for 60 hours.

 Once the short ribs have been processed, they are pasteurized/preserved.
 Submerge the unopened package(s) in iced water until 70 F/21 C is achieved–this usually takes about 30 minutes.
-Refrigerate the ribs at 40 F/4 C until the day of service–they will keep in the current state for at least a week.
-Do not be tempted to put the hot packages in the refrigerator!
-Not only will they spend too long in the temperature danger zone between 140 F and 40 F (60 C and 4 C), the heat from the pouches will compromise the safety of other foods in the vicinity.
+Refrigerate the ribs at 40 F/4 C until the day of service–they will keep in the current state for at least 2 weeks.

 183 F/84 C.

-Lower the pouch into the bath set to 183 F/84 C. Process, along with the pouch described below for one hour.
+Lower the pouches into the bath set to 183 F/84 C. Process for one hour.
 After that interval has been achieved, lower the bath temperature to 128 F/53 C. In this state, the packages can be held for up to eight hours without compromising quality or safety.

 The simmering broth will fill the air with the familiar bouquet that always accompanies this comforting dish.
 The flavors of the spices cannot penetrate the surface of proteins, so it is up to you to provide “aroma.”

 Carefully remove the pouches from the bath.
 Cut open the bags and stage the ingredients into a large, flat bowl.
 Arrange in an orderly fashion as shown below.
 Add some broth from the bags or from the pot.
 Melt the butter and drizzle it over the meat and vegetables.
 Sprinkle with the chopped parsley.

 The platter can be served as is, “family style,” or, you can create individual servings like this: